From friends to founders: Should you start a business with your bestie?

 This could include applying for funding, and anything else related to raising finance for a business.
 In the early days, you’ll probably need to invest money into the business — be sure to keep records of this too.

-Visit our low cost business ideas page for inspiration to start a business for under £10,000!
+Visit our business ideas pages for inspiration to start a business for under £10,000!

 What else should you consider?